 Contributing to an RRSP

 Deductible RRSP contributions for the current year can be made at any time during the year within the first 60 days of the following year.
 For example, the RRSP deadline for 2021 is March 1st, 2022.
 However, your contribution should be made as early as possible in order to maximize the tax deferrals offered by an RRSP.

 Keep in mind that the RRSP has an age limit.
-You are eligible to contribute until December 31st of the year you turn 71 years of age as long as you have the available RRSP deduction limit room.
-Likewise, you can contribute to your spouse’s or common-law partner’s RRSP until December 31st of the year that they turn 71 years of age.
+You are eligible to contribute until December 31st of the year you turn 71 when as long as you have the available RRSP deduction limit room.
+Likewise, you can contribute to your spouse’s or common-law partner’s RRSP until December 31st of the year when they turn 71 years of age.

 Generally, you are allowed to contribute up to 18% of your previous year’s earned income, to a maximum set each year by the Income Tax Act and Regulations (2021 – $27,830; 2022 – $29,210) plus any unused contributing room carried forward from prior years, minus the previous year’s pension adjustment (PA) which is a measure of the benefits that accrued to you as member of an employer-sponsored pension plan.

 RRSP deduction limit

 There are limits on how much of your contributions are tax-deductible and there is a penalty tax for contributions over these limits.
 Therefore, you should generally limit your contributions to these amounts.

 The CRA calculates your contribution limit for the upcoming year.
 You can find your RRSP deduction limit by going to: